sebastienros/memoryleak/README.md

 ### Detecting memory issues

-Most of the time the __Task Manager__ is used to get an idea of how much memory an ASP.NET application is using.
-This value actually represents the amount of memory that was allocated by the GC, not the amount that is actually used by the application's living objects.
+Most of the time the memory measure displayed in the __Task Manager__ is used to get an idea of how much memory an ASP.NET application is using.
+This value represents the amount of memory that is used by the ASP.NET process which includes the application's living objects and other memory consumers such as native memory usage.

 Seeing this value increasing indefinitely is a clue that there is a memory leak somewhere in the code but it doesn't explain what it is.
 The next sections will introduce you to specific memory usage patterns and explain them.